rackerlabs/design-system/_component_design/tooltip.md

 ## When to use

-Use a tooltip when you need to provide in-context help information. (for example, when describing what will happen when a workflow is initiated).
-A tooltip can also be used to reveal hidden information, provide extra or supplemental information to users, clarify uses when features could be misinterpreted, or explain an item on a page when it does not have a text label.
+Use a tooltip in the following scenarios.

+- You want to provide in-context help information to the user.
+For example, use a tooltip to describe what happens when a user initiates a workflow.
+- To reveal hidden information, or provide extra or supplemental information to users.
+- To clarify uses when features could be misinterpreted, or explain an item on a page when it does not have a text label.

+Do not use a tooltip in the following scenarios.

-Do not use a tooltip if users must repeatedly refer to a tooltip to understand an option or to complete a workflow.
-We recommend you do not use a tooltip when users needs to interact with the tip's content, or when users integrate with the site on a mobile device.
+- Do not use a tooltip if users must repeatedly refer to a tooltip to understand an option or to complete a workflow.
+- Do not use a tooltip when users need to interact with the tooltip content, or when users are working on a mobile device.

 {% endcolumn %}